reedjosh/podinfo-operator/README.md

 For development, this project can be installed and live updated via Tilt.

-Once the above prerequisites are installed `tilt up` should perform the equivalent of the `makefile` steps below; however, it also watches input files for changes and automatically reruns and applies on said changes.
+Once the above prerequisites are installed `tilt up` should perform the equivalent of the `makefile` steps below; however, it also watches input files for changes and automatically reruns and applies updates.

-It also provides a nice UI for visualization, control, and
+Tilt also provides a UI for visualization, control, and log viewing.

 ### To Deploy on the cluster
 **Build and push your image to the location specified by `IMG`:**